memgraph/docs/mage/query-modules/python/kmeans-clustering.md

 #### Input:

 - `n_clusters : int` ➡ The number of clusters to form.
-- `embedding_property : str` ➡ From which property of node will embeddings be read.
+- `embedding_property : str` ➡ Node property where embeddings are stored.
-- `cluster_property: str` ➡ Property to which cluster_id will be saved.
+- `cluster_property: str` ➡ Node property where cluster_id will be stored.
-- `init : str` ➡ Method for initialization.
-If `k-means++` is selected, then initial cluster centroids  are selected using sampling based on an empirical probability distribution of the points’ contribution to the overall inertia.
-This technique speeds up convergence, and is theoretically proven to be `O(logk)`-optimal.
+- `init : str` ➡ Initialization method.
+If `k-means++` is selected, the initial cluster centroids are selected using sampling based on an empirical probability distribution of the points’ contribution to the overall inertia.
+This technique speeds up convergence and is theoretically proven to be `O(logk)`-optimal.
-If `random` then choose `n_clusters` observations (rows) at random from data for the initial centroids.
+If `random` then `n_clusters` observations (rows) are chosen for the initial centroids randomly from the data.
-- `n_init : int` ➡ Number of time the k-means algorithm will be run with different centroid seeds
+- `n_init : int` ➡ Number of times the k-means algorithm will be run with different centroid seeds.
 - `max_iter : int` ➡ Length of one walk in walk sampling.
 - `tol : float` ➡ Relative tolerance with regards to Frobenius norm of the difference in the cluster centers of two consecutive iterations to declare convergence.
-- `algorithm : str` ➡ Options are `lloyd`, `elkan`, `auto`, `full`
+- `algorithm : str` ➡ Options are `lloyd`, `elkan`, `auto`, `full`.
-- `random_state : int` ➡ Use an int to make the randomness deterministic
+- `random_state : int` ➡ Use an int to make the randomness deterministic.

 #### Output:

-- `node: mgp.Vertex` ➡ Vertex for which we got cluster_id
+- `node: mgp.Vertex` ➡ Vertex for which we got cluster_id.
-- `cluster_id: mgp.Number` ➡ Corresponding cluster id of vertex
+- `cluster_id: mgp.Number` ➡ Corresponding cluster id of vertex.

 #### Usage: